oracle-livelabs/adb/shared/adw-data-lake/setup-live-data-sharing-db-actions/introduction/introduction.md

 * Create a data share provider user that creates and manages the data share and the recipients of the data share
 * Create, populate, and publish a data share
 * Create and authorize a data share recipient
-* Create a data share consumer and consume the data as a recipient
+* Create a data share consumer
+* Subscribe to the share provider and consume the data as a recipient

 ### Prerequisites